 - Attend any Review FGCs.

 The FGC Coordinator is independent from statutory decision-making processes.
 The role of the FGC Coordinator is to:

 - Make contact with the parents/carers/persons with PR and the child/young person within five working days of Referral Meeting;

 - Meet with the parents/carers/persons with PR and child/young person to explain the FGC Service and to ensure that the family wants an FGC;

-- Identify with the family their kinship network;
+- Identify with the family their support network;

-- Support the child/young person to be able to attend the FGC and/or to express their views, wishes and feelings;
+- Support the child/young person to be able to attend the FGC and/or to express their views, wishes and feelings where appropriate;

 - Identify a supporter/advocate for the child/young person if they state they need/would like one;